Friends of the Plain City Public Library

 The Plain City Public Library can always use a helping hand.
 There are a number of volunteer opportunities available for all ages and skills.
 The following is a list of current skill sets needed at the library:

 Dusting and general cleaning

 Garden project maintenance

-To begin volunteering at the Library, please contact one of the following library staff:
+To begin volunteering at the Library, please complete our Volunteer Application.

 The library welcomes adults looking to help the library on a long term basis, and students wishing to complete volunteer hours for school, scouts, or other civic requirements.
 Though staff will try to work with time restrictions and deadlines, the library cannot always guarantee work to meet last minute community service requirements.